-Note: This article was first published in February 2015, updated December 2017 and updated July 2019 to reflect most current information.
+Note: This article was first published in February 2015, updated December 2017, July 2019, and since then to reflect most current information.

 A critical part of the ICF credentialing process is to submit coaching session recordings when you apply for your MCC, PCC or ACC credential.
 This is called a Performance Evaluation by the ICF.

 Here are my top ten tips for putting yourself in the best position to have your coaching session recordings pass.

 1. Choose a non-coach client.
 Even though the ICF allows you to have a coach as your client if they are clearly an ongoing client, I recommend that you almost* never submit such a session.
 This is because coaches are trained in the skills you are seeking to demonstrate, and will often be overly helpful, or overly coach themselves.
 This doesn’t allow you to showcase the full range of your coaching skills, and may result in an overall lower score since the Assessors are not able to clearly determine your coaching abilities.

 *However, if you have a coaching client or peer who has other outcomes you can work on in the sessions, that don’t involve mentioning they are a coach, then that may be okay.

 If you don’t want to record regular clients, then inquire into your personal or professional networks.
 Offer 3-6 coaching sessions at low or no fee, in return for recording sessions.
 Interview potential clients instead of accepting whoever wants to take up your offer.
 Ensure they have some specific goals or outcomes to work with them on.
 Make sure you choose clients that are somewhat reflective about themselves versus verbal processors who talk all the time.